abbreviatedman/mern-3d-assignment-solution/readme.md

 16. Create a back-end route to UPDATE one pokemon

+Differences between updating and creating on the back end:

+(Quick reminder: PUT replaces the entire resource, PATCH updates one field of the resource)

+- We'll be taking in WHICH pokemon to update.
+(Create isn't targeting a current resource.)

+Differences between updating and creating on the front end:

+We'll still have a form for them to fill out, BUT now we'll pre-populate the form with the pokemon's current data.

 - On `./controllers/api/pokemonController.js`:
 - - Define `updateOnePokemon`
 - - Export `updateOnePokemon`